RSDKModding/RSDK-Modding-Wiki/docs/RSDKv5/Functions/Graphics/GetHitbox.md

 Gets a Hitbox from the animator's current frame.

 ## Parameters
 - `animator`
 The animator to get the hitbox from. the animation entry will use `animator.frames` and the frame id uses `animator.frameID`.
 - `hitboxID`
-The hitbox id to retrieve, indices 0-7 are valid.
+The hitbox ID to retrieve.
+Indices 0-7 are valid.

 ## Return Value
-This function returns a pointer the desired hitbox of the animator's current frame as a `Hitbox`.
+Returns a pointer to the desired hitbox of the animator's current frame as a `Hitbox`.
 The return value will be `NULL` if an error occurred.

 ## Syntax
 === "C"